 - The type of policy and its terms.
 Some policies have no value in the secondary market because of their terms.

-- The life expectancy of the policy owner which is determined by an independent, 3rd party analyst specializing in these reports.
+- The life expectancy of the policy owner which is determined by an independent, 3rd party analyst.
+No medical is necessary.

 - A detailed history and understanding of the policy owner’s current and past health.

-With this information, you should get initial offers.
 Typically, there is minimal value for policies owned by healthy people under the age of 70.
 If there are health considerations leading to a shorter life expectancy, that may change the numbers in your favor.
-I recently helped a 73 year old man sell a $3,000,000 policy he purchased in his late 40’s.
+I recently helped a 73 year old man sell a $3,000,000 policy.
 Because of previous medical history, he received several offers.
 He sold the policy for 16% of face value, or a little bit more than $450,000.

 ted bernstein, selling your life insurance, ted bernstein boca raton, ted bernstein insurance